Sekie/MPhil-MiniProject-1-FCI/README.md

 ## Compiling

 The FCI program uses the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library for linear algebra.
-The program also utlizes the C++11 standard and has parallelization implemented using [OpenMP](http://www.openmp.org/).
+The program also utilizes the C++11 standard and has parallelization implemented using [OpenMP](http://www.openmp.org/).
+Note that OpenMP cannot be disabled as timing is done through OpenMP functions.
 The following should allow for compilation of the program.

 ```
 % g++ -std=c++11 -I /path/to/eigen Hamiltonian.cpp Diagonalization.cpp ReadInput.cpp -O3 -fopenmp -o FCI